Gmagon/src.gmagon.com/source/products/store/trytomp3/docs.md

 ![](.\images\screens\coupon code_640x374.png)
 <br>
 In addition, after you finished the purchasing process of the product, you can get the active code from us.
 When you run the software, a registered window will pop up, then you need to copy and paste the active code in the **license key** text box, then click "register" button to finish the License Activation.
+Now, you can feel free to use TryToMP3 in your computer anytime and ererywhere.

 ![](.\images\screens\license key_640x374.png)

+Hope the TryToMP3 will help you enjoy a high-quality listening experience and make your life more convenient than ever.
+We'd like to receive and answer any question from you, if you are willing to communicate with us in [support center](./support) and join our community. we will strive to provide the best services we can offer with our customers.